Master Detailer Course

 • Certification of completion on the final day

-The master detailer course, sets a new level to detailer training in the UK, this week long one 2 one training program is tailored to your success as a professional detailer.
+The master detailer course, sets a new level to detailer training in the UK, this week-long training program is tailored to your success as a professional detailer.
 We spend time to cover each segment of the detailing process from washing, decontamination, drying, machine polishing, wet sanding, interior cleaning, waxes, sealants, coating and the finishing touches, to provide you a complete and comprehensive understanding of not only how to complete a detail from start to finish, but how to do so, efficiently, cost-effectively and to a consistently high standard no matter the circumstance or your previous experience.

 This course also includes business and marketing coaching throughout the duration.
-Giving you helpful tips, tricks and guidance on how to promote your business and reach audiences worldwide.
-No other company is as well placed or experienced to offer such a complete and comprehensive training course that not only shows you how to do the work but also how to get the bookings in your diary.
+Giving you helpful tips, tricks and guidance on how to promote your business, identity and reach your target audience.
+No other company is as well placed or experienced to offer such a complete and comprehensive training program that not only shows you how to do the work but also how to get bookings in your diary too.

 Upon arrival at the Detailing Academy we will have a vehicle ready to use for the duration of your training.
 The first stage would be to go through a methodical and in-depth advanced wash process, whereby we tackle everything needed prior to the polishing stage.
 This will include engine cleaning, door jambs, paintwork intricacies degreased and cleansed.
 Next, it's onto an extended pre-wash and two bucket wash process, working grills and tighter areas with brushes.
 With the vehicle still wet, we will be moving onto an in-depth paintwork decontamination set, looking at how we can utilise other detailing tools and equipment to aid the decontamination of the paintwork, so we have no contamination prior to polish.
 With the vehicle now fully clean, we will be using a selection of microfibre towels and air tools to ensure the vehicle is fully dried safely with no trapped water.